Interpolation functions

 example:

-and Hiera would not attempt to interpolate a variable named
+and Hiera does not attempt to interpolate a variable named

 The scope function